-Maximize & Zoom Windows in OS X Yosemite the Old Fashioned Way
+Maximize & Zoom Windows in Mac OS X the Old Fashioned Way

 If you prefer the older maximize button behavior and would rather windows become larger instead of being sent into full screen, you can modify the maximize behavior with a simple keypress, or by using a new double-click trick.

-Make the Green Maximize Window Button Zoom Windows in OS X Yosemite
+How to Make the Green Maximize Window Button Zoom Windows in Mac OS X

 To change the maximize behavior, simply hold down the OPTION button as you hover your mouse cursor over the green zoom button.